Advisory Committee on Prescription Medicines (ACPM)

 The Pharmaceutical Subcommittee makes recommendations to ACPM and the TGA on the pharmaceutical chemistry, quality control, bioavailability and pharmacokinetics of prescription medicines proposed for registration in Australia.

 - Dr David Foster is a specialist in pharmacometrics and biopharmaceutics.
-He is a lecturer in pharmacokinetics/pharmaceutics at the School of Pharmacy and Medical Sciences, University of South Australia.
-Dr Foster is a member of the Drug and Therapeutics Committee (Clinical Trial Group) of the SA Children, Youth and Women's Health Service.
+He is a Senior Lecturer in pharmacokinetics in the School of Pharmacy and Medical Sciences at the University of South Australia.
+Dr Foster is a member of the Drug and Therapeutics Committee (Clinical Trial Group) of the Children, Youth and Women's Health Service, South Australia.

 - Professor Carl Kirkpatrick is a specialist in pharmacometrics and biopharmaceutics.
-Professor of Pharmacy Practice and Head, Department of Pharmacy Practice, Faculty of Pharmacy and Pharmaceutical Sciences, Monash University, Victoria.
-Professor Kirkpatrick is Chair, Scientific Advisory Committee, Australasian Society of Clinical and Experimental Pharmacology and Toxicology, member of the Organising Committee for the Population Approach Group in Australia and New Zealand (PAGANZ) and co-administrator, Quality Use of Medicines Mapping project.
+He is the Director of the Centre for Medicine Use and Safety at Monash University.
+Professor Kirkpatrick is a councillor of the Australasian Society of Clinical and Experimental Pharmacology and Toxicology (ASCEPT) and the secretary of the Population Approach Group in Australia and New Zealand.

-- Professor Iqbal Ramzan is a recognised expert in drug pharmacokinetics/pharmacodynamics, has published 119 refereed papers and provides high level advice to the Federal Government on drug registration.
-Professor Ramzan is an international leader in Pharmacy education and is on the executive of the Council of Pharmacy Schools - Australia and New Zealand.
-Professor Ramzan holds a Diploma from the Australian Institute of Company Directors.
+- Professor Iqbal Ramzan is a specialist in drug pharmacokinetics and pharmacodynamics and biopharmaceutics.
+He is an international leader in pharmacy education and has published over 140 refereed papers.
+Professor Ramzan is the Director of the Council of Pharmacy Schools (Australia and New Zealand) and serves on the Accreditation Committee of the Australian Pharmacy Council.
+Professor Ramzan is a registered Pharmacist and holds a Diploma from the Australian Institute of Company Directors.

 |Meeting no.||Meeting date|